Updated: May 4

 The Against Malaria Foundation

 Schistosomiasis Control Initiative

 Overall, we caution people against putting off their plans of founding a charity in order to build experience, but instead suggest they try to build experience in more rapid ways, such as through internships, incubation programs, and by talking to founders directly.
-That is, unless they have tried to found a charity and run into a block based specifically on needing more experience.
 Many other factors, such as value drift, changing life circumstances, and the possibility of reduced funding and mentorship support in the future make now a particularly good time to start a charity -- even with imperfect experience.